-One of the major differences between Hindi and English is that a single pronoun वह [vah](he or she) in Hindi is mapped to two pronouns he and she of English.
+One of the major differences between Hindi and English is that a single pronoun vah in Hindi is mapped to two pronouns he and she of English.
 The gender of the pronoun in Hindi can be known only from the verb morphology.
-So the system defers the generation of the UW for वह [vah](he or she) until the verb morphology is resolved.
-At the end of the analysis, the correct he(icl>person) or she(icl>person) is produced.
-For example, vah shaam ko aaegee
+So the system defers the generation of the UW for vah until the verb morphology is resolved.
+At the end of the analysis, the correct he(icl>person) or she(icl>person) is produced, for example (34).